Meet The Village Vet Staff

 Jennifer grew up in Rochester and knew from a young age that she wanted to work with animals.
 She has over ten years experience in the veterinary field and loves getting to spend time with people who appreciate animals as much as she does.
 She has two cats, Louis and Clark, and two golden doodles, Bailey and Clover.
 Jennifer resides in Webster and in her free time she likes to refurbish furniture, garden and spend time with friends and family.

-“JJ and Butt- Butt” as we affectionately call them, joined TVV in the summer of 2019.
-Both came to us with the goal of re-homing them, but we instantly fell in love with their (very different) personalities and couldn’t let them go!
-The Village Vet had been empty without a clinic cat, and these two fill the void perfectly!
+Butt- Butt” as we affectionately call him, joined TVV in the summer of 2019.
+The original intent was to find him a new home, but we eventually fell in love with him and couldn’t let him go!
+The Village Vet had been empty without a clinic cat since Coco, and Buttons brings us daily joy.

-Butt-Butt enjoys late night play sessions with his toys, his catnip, and following around his favorite person, Hailey, all day.
+Butt-Butt enjoys lazy days in his pink poof, a good laser chase session and following around his favorite person, Christina, all day.

 Village Vet Legend